someoneelse131/modem-and-wifi-signal-gnome-extension/README.md

 - GNOME Shell 45 or later (tested on GNOME 49)
 - NetworkManager (standard on most Linux systems)
 - For mobile broadband: ModemManager (usually pre-installed)
-- For WiFi: Standard WiFi drivers
+- For WiFi: `iw` tool and standard WiFi drivers (iw is usually pre-installed)

 ## Installation